abelardopardo/ontask_b/README.md

 - **NEW** Action to write a rubric with a feedback paragraph for each criteria and level of attainment and create a personalized message to each student.

-- **NEW** Actions can now be trigger incrementally.
+- **NEW** Actions can now be executed incrementally.
 Execution can now be scheduled over a time window, and at ever execution, only those new learners that have not been considered before are processed.
 This action execution is **ideal** to implement triggers that send messages whenever a change in data is detected (requires data to be refreshed frequently)

 - **NEW** Action to send data columns through email or JSON objects